Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 1. If a material meets the definition of a color additive (that is, it can change the color of the product), but is used for some other purpose, it may be exempt from the regulations ONLY IF any color is clearly unimportant to the appearance, value, marketablility, or consumer acceptability of the product.

-2. It’s not enough just that it’s used for some other purpose.
+2. It’s not enough that it’s used for some other purpose.

-Pretty Clear Examples
+Pretty Clear Examples:

 You put a vanilla fragrance oil in your moisturizing facial soap and it turns the soap brown.
 The fact that the soap is brown doesn’t do anything to help sell it, doesn’t increase the value, and doesn’t affect whether the consumer thinks the soap is acceptable.
-You probably don’t even want it to be brown.
+You probably don’t even want it to be brown!
 In that case, the vanilla fragrance oil is not a color additive, even though it does change the color of the soap.

-You make a rainbow soap, containing “moisturizing shea butter” (so it’s a cosmetic).
+You make a rainbow soap, containing “moisturizing shea butter” (so it is a cosmetic).
 The rainbow stripes are colored with sage, annatto, paprika, and other herbs and spices.
 Clearly, the color is important to marketability and consumer acceptance of the soap.
 It’s pretty hard to sell a rainbow soap that doesn’t have any color or rainbow!
 In that case, the herbs and spices ARE color additives (and are not approved for use in a cosmetic product).

-Not So Obvious Examples
+Not So Obvious Examples:

 Sometimes whether it’s a color additive is not so obvious.
 This is where things get gray, because there aren’t any specific guides and it comes down to what the FDA (or your state) thinks if/when they ever decide you’ve overstepped.
 Consider these scenarios: